 The reality is any home renovation project can be difficult.
 Throw in an eco-friendly remodel of a home that is 50 years or older, and now you’ve really added to the challenge.
-But the good news is, you are probably already thinking about doing some renovation work on your older home, so why not go green with the project and do something good for you and the environment.
-A few main things to consider with your older home sustainable remodel include size and space.
-Bigger isn’t always better when it comes to sustainable living––remember the whole idea of going green means using less new materials and creating as little waste as possible.
+The good news is, going green with the project will do something good for you and the environment.
+A good question to ask as you get started is, can we live within the existing footprint?
+After all, bigger isn’t always better when it comes to sustainable living––remember the whole idea of going green means using less new materials and creating as little waste as possible.

 In the Kitchen